 In order to subscribe to unicast QoS monitoring, the VAL server shall send an HTTP POST message to the NRM server, on the "Unicast Monitoring Subscriptions" resource collection representation URI as specified in subclause 7.4.2.2.2.3.1.
 The request body shall include the MonitoringSubscription data structure as defined in subclause 7.4.2.4.2.8.
 The VAL server shall indicate within the MonitoringSubscription data structure whether one-time reporting or immediate reporting is requested, i.e.:

-- the, if one-time reporting of the unicast QoS Monitoring data is requested;
+- the event-triggered reporting termination number of reports reached mode with one report is configured, if one-time reporting of the unicast QoS Monitoring data is requested;